devforfu/devforfu.github.io/_posts/2018-05-19-kmeans-quantizer.md

 via [this link](https://github.com/devforfu/Blog/blob/master/kmeans/kmeans.py).
 In this section let's highlight the main keypoints of the algorithm.

-To implement the main loop of K-Means clustering we need a function, that accepts a dataset, number of clusters $$K$$, and a couple of additional parameters to specify how many restarts of algorithm do we want to perform to find the best clustering assignment:
+To implement the main loop of K-Means clustering we need a function that accepts a dataset, a number of clusters $$K$$, and a couple of additional parameters to specify how many restarts of algorithm do we want to perform to find the best clustering assignment: